Simon Cooper (banker)

-Cooper has been in banking for three decades, much of that time at HSBC in roles across Asia and the Middle East including chief executive of Global Commercial Banking, CEO of HSBC Middle East and North Africa, CEO of Korea and head of corporate and investment banking in Singapore.
+Cooper previously spent 26-years at HSBC rising to chief executive of Global Commercial Banking.

+Education

+Simon Cooper graduated from Jesus College, Cambridge with an MA in Law and is an alumnus of the Columbia Business School.

 Professional career

 HSBC Group

 Cooper joined the London merchant bank Samuel Montagu & Co. in 1989, as a graduate trainee.
 Following Samuel Montagu's acquisition by HSBC Group, Cooper became a director in corporate finance with the HSBC in London, Hong Kong and Singapore.
 Later roles included president and CEO HSBC Korea, managing director and head of Corporate and Investment banking in Singapore and deputy CEO and head of Corporate and Investment Banking in HSBC Thailand.
 He was appointed a Group General Manager of HSBC in May 2008 and responsible for HSBC’s business in the MENA region, and was latterly group managing director and chief executive, Global Commercial Banking.

 Cooper was a board member of HSBC Bank Middle East Limited (Deputy Chairman), HSBC Bank Egypt S.A.E.
 (Chairman), HSBC Bank Oman SAOG (Chairman) and The Saudi British Bank.